DoIT DNS Name Selection Policy

 The conventions regarding "offensive", "non-business-like" and "out-of-scope" also apply in each of these cases.

-All new second level ".com" names must be approved by UW-Madison Legal Services.
+All new second level ".com" names must be approved by University Marketing.
 DoIT staff may suggest a ".org" or other alternative.
-If the requester feels the original name should be used, DoIT staff will escalate the request to UW-Madison Legal Services.
+If the requester feels the original name should be used, DoIT staff will escalate the request to University Marketing.

 Third level names that represent particular projects or localized services are discouraged, even if the project or service involves multiple units of the university.